alex-berlin-tv/rafo/README.md

 rafo run
 ```

-## Configuration of NocoDB
+## Configuration of Baserow

-rafo uses the application [NocoDB](https://nocodb.com/) as a backend for the data.
+rafo uses the application [Baserow](https://baserow.io/) as a backend for the data.
 For this to work correctly, the following structures must be created:

 ### Tables